 Taking care of the grapes and the land is only part of the eco-friendly equation.
 Being sustainable in the wine cellar means using as little resources and creating as little waste as possible.
-Here are some examples of what sustainable wine companies are doing to innovate and ensure that our wine drinking habits aren’t doing unnecessary harm to the planet.
+Some examples of this include carbon capture, and repurposing grape skins.

 One of the biggest byproducts of wine fermentation is carbon dioxide (CO2).
 And we’re not talking about a little bit of CO2 here.
 Even in the smallest family winery, we’re talking about enough to kill you if you get stuck in the wine cellar with fermenting tanks and no ventilation.
 Not only is CO2 a greenhouse gas, it’s a dangerous part of winemaking.

 Thankfully, some wineries have started to capture that carbon and turn it into products for reuse.
 In Napa Valley, Trefethen Family Vineyards has partnered with the Texas-based company Earthly Labs to repurpose and sell their CO2.
 Since the aftermath of Covid-19 has most things in short supply these days, there is high demand for CO2 at breweries, wineries, and even marijuana grow houses.

 Torres, a Spanish company, has pledged to reduce carbon emissions per bottle by 80% in 2045 compared to 2008 standards.
 They’re doing this by investing in a smart energy system that transforms CO2 from the fermentation process into methane to fuel the winery’s forklift trucks.

 Repurposing Grape Skins